NWc0de/Median/readme.md

 ## Correctness

-To demonstrate the correctness of each implementation I have included a tests.py file which computes the median and average of the provided data using Python's statistics library, then compares the results with the values returned by each respective method (QuickSort, heap, and TimSort).
+A tests.py file is included to demonstrate the correctness of each implementation.
+The tests are conducted by computing the median and average of the provided data using Python's statistics library then comparing the results with the values returned by each respective method (QuickSort, heap, and TimSort).
 This file can be executed in the same way as the as the others

 ```
 ~$ python3 tests.py file1.csv file2.csv ...